-Teeth are sometimes arranged in bands and patches, or in eeth are sometimes arranged in bands and patches, or in single or in many series, and may be found on mandibles, maxillaries, vomer, palatines, or tongue; or they may be absent in one or all of the situations named.
+ns relating to the Teeth.
+Teeth are sometimes arranged in bands and patches, or in single or in many series, and may be found on mandibles, maxillaries, vomer, palatines, or tongue; or they may be absent in one or all of the situations named.
 They are villiform when very fine, or minute conical teeth arranged in a band; setiform shaped, like a bristle; granular, small molar teeth; incisors, front cutting teeth; canines, large projecting dog-like teeth; pavement-like, as in cer-tain of the sharks.